 For each station k, the vectors containing relative polarity estimates between one target event i and all templates j were gathered in a i-by-j matrix.
-A Singular Value Decomposition (SVD) was applied to the relative estimated polarity matrix of each station k to extract the strongest common signal of any target event obtained by the first left singular vector of the SVD (Shelly et al., 2016; Rubinstein and Ellsworth, 2010).
-The estimated first left singular vectors for each station k are gathered in a i-by-k matrix which then represents the most reasonable, however, still relative polarity pattern of each target event.
+A singular value decomposition (SVD) was applied to the relative estimated polarity matrix of each station k to extract the strongest common signal of any target event obtained by the first left singular vector of the SVD (Shelly et al., 2016; Rubinstein and Ellsworth, 2010).
+The estimated first left singular vectors for each station k are gathered in an i-by-k matrix:

-$$PP{ik} = \begin{bmatrix} pp{11} & \cdots & pp{1k} \\ \vdots & \cdots & \vdots \\ pp{i1} & \cdots & pp{ik} \end{bmatrix}, \tag{2}$$
+$$\mathbf{PP}{ik} = \begin{bmatrix} pp{11} & \cdots & pp{1k} \\ \vdots & \cdots & \vdots \\ pp{i1} & \cdots & pp{ik} \end{bmatrix}, \tag{2}$$ which then represents the most reasonable but still relative polarity pattern of each target event.

 To reduce the polarity ambiguity of the events, we considered 18 events with known manually picked polarities included in the target event set.
 For each station k, the SVD-derived polarities of these events were compared with manually picked polarities to investigate whether the polarities have similar or opposite signs.
-In case of same polarities, the SVD-derived polarities of other events should also show the right sign for the particular stations.
+In the case of the same polarities, the SVD-derived polarities of other events should also show the right sign for the particular stations.

 Estimated polarity patterns of the events were then used to calculate focal mechanisms.
 For further investigation we only considered events with a good quality of estimated focal mechanisms no matter if the polarities were manually picked or estimated.
-Thus, we only used events with focal mechanisms that have root mean square fault plane uncertainties less or equal 35° (Hardebeck and Shearer, 2002).
-The final catalog of focal mechanisms includes 191 events with either manually or estimated polarity pattern and is presented with associated uncertainties in the data publication (see section data availability).
+Thus, we only used events with focal mechanisms that have root mean square fault plane uncertainties less than or equal to 35° (Hardebeck and Shearer, 2002).
+The final catalog of focal mechanisms includes 191 events with either a manual or estimated polarity pattern and is presented with associated uncertainties in the data publication (see Leonhardt et al., 2021).